 How to Find Underground Plastic Water Pipes?

 Ground Penetrating Radar was for a long time the best way to locate a plastic water line.
 A special radio wave antenna and receiver take image slices of the underground.
 These images mostly show differences in density and are hard to interpret.
 Advanced computer algorithms filter the data and make understandable to a human.
 This is accomplished outside with an object about the size of a lawnmower.
 The GPR set up moves slowly across a target area and may require post processing of data.
 The process is not only time consuming and expensive but terrain limited as well.
+Of course, if there is a tracer wire present on the entire pipe then marking it is much easier.

 Underground PVC Pipe Locating without GPR